Invariants of graph drawings in the plane

 Part (a) follows from Proposition~\ref{1-alg} and the F\'ary Theorem \ref{grapl-fary}.
 Part (a) can also be proved using Kuratowski Theorem \ref{grapl-kur} below (see for details \cite[Chapters 1 and 6]{Ta}) or considering {\it thickenings} \cite[\S1]{Sk20}.
 However, the corresponding algorithms are slow, i.e. have more than $2^n$ steps, if the graph has $n$ vertices (`exponential complexity').
 So other ways of recognizing planarity are interesting.

 Part (b) is deduced from equivalence of planarity and solvability of certain system of linear equations with coefficients in $\Z_2$ (see $(i)\Leftrightarrow(iii)$ of Proposition \ref{t:pl-vk} below).
-The deduction follows because there is a polynomial in $N$ algorithm for recognizing the solvability of a system of $\le N$ linear equations with coefficients in $\Z_2$ and with $\le N$ variables (this algorithm is constructed using {\it Gauss elimination of variables algorithm}\aronly{, see details in \cite{CLR, Vi02}}).
+The deduction follows because there is a polynomial in $N$ algorithm for recognizing the solvability of a system of $\le N$ linear equations with coefficients in $\Z_2$ and with $\le N$ variables (this algorithm is constructed using {\it Gauss elimination of variables algorithm}, see details in \cite{CLR, Vi02}).

 Part (c) is proved in \cite{HT74}, see a short proof in \cite{BM04}.
-The algorithm is complicated and does not generalize to higher dimensions (as opposed to the algorithm of (b)).
+The algorithm does not generalize to higher dimensions (as opposed to the algorithm of (b)).

 The {\it subdivision of edge} operation for a graph is shown in fig.~\ref{podr}.
 Two graphs are called {\it homeomorphic} if one can be obtained from the other by subdivisions of edges and inverse operations.
 This is equivalent to the existence of a graph that can be obtained from each of these graphs by subdivisions of edges.
-For motivation for this definition see \cite[\S5.3]{Sk20}.
+Some motivations for this definition are given in \cite[\S5.3]{Sk20}.